-Cost of living adjustment 2.20%
+Cost of living adjustment 2.10%

-^{} Includes inflation at 2.75%.
+^{} Includes inflation at 2.50%.

 ^{} COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
-It is assumed that the COLAs will be suspended for 11 years due to the current funding level of the plans; however, an interim COLA may be granted in four-year intervals while the COLA is suspended.
+It is assumed that the COLAs will be suspended through 2027 due to the current funding level of the plans; however, an interim COLA may be granted in four-year intervals while the COLA is suspended.